anima-wg/brski-cloud/anima-brski-cloud.md

 ### Pledge Sends Voucher Request Message

-After the Pledge has established a mutually authenticated TLS connection with the Cloud Registrar, the Pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.
+After the Pledge has established a mutually authenticated TLS connection with the Cloud Registrar, the Pledge generates a voucher request message as outlined in Section 5.2 of {{BRSKI}}, and sends the voucher request message to the Cloud Registrar.

 ## Cloud Registrar Processes Voucher Request Message

-The Cloud Registrar must determine Pledge ownership.
+The Cloud Registrar MUST determine Pledge ownership.
 Prior to ownership determination, the Registrar checks the request for correctness and if it is unwilling or unable to handle the request, it MUST return a suitable 4xx or 5xx error response to the Pledge as defined by {{BRSKI}} and HTTP.
 The Registrar returns the following errors:

-* in the case of an unknown Pledge, a 404 is returned,
+* in the case of an unknown Pledge, a 404 is returned.
-* for a malformed request, 400 is returned
+* for a malformed request, 400 is returned.
 * in case of server overload, 503 is returned.

 If the request is correct and the Registrar is able to handle it, but unable to determine ownership at that time, then it MUST return a 401 Unauthorized response to the Pledge.